kieranklaassen/kieranklaassen-com/src/_posts/enthousiasm.md

 **Embrace the Brainstorm Bonanza:** Instead of feeling overwhelmed by the constant influx of ideas, let's reframe it as a "Brainstorm Bonanza."
 This abundance of inspiration is a gift, and capturing it is the first step to turning thoughts into reality.

 **Your Idea Vault:** Create a system that works for you to organize and store your ideas.
-Whether it's a series of themed notebooks, a app, or a voice recorder for on-the-go inspiration, having a dedicated space for your brainstorms is crucial.
+Whether it's a series of themed notebooks, an app, or a voice recorder for on-the-go inspiration, having a dedicated space for your brainstorms is crucial.

 **Beyond the To-Do List:** Remember, your idea vault isn't just for tasks and projects.
 It's a space for any spark of inspiration - a recipe you'd love to try, a skill you want to learn, a place you dream of visiting.
 Capturing these ideas fuels your enthusiasm and lays the groundwork for future adventures.